nd7-dev/nd7-core/README.md

-every process it spawns, then starts it with the flags it needs: a `PreToolUse` hook that routes every Bash command through `nd7-exec`, its own sandbox turned off (the kernel refuses a second profile anyway), and one paragraph in the system prompt so a denial is reported as nd7's policy rather than as Claude Code's permission rules.
+every process it spawns, then starts it with the flags it needs: a `PreToolUse` hook that routes every Bash command through `nd7-exec`, its own sandbox turned off (the kernel refuses a second profile anyway), and one paragraph in the system prompt so Claude Code reports a denial as nd7's policy rather than as its own permission rules.
 Nothing in your Claude Code settings changes; the flags apply to that session only.

 ```sh